 AutoCAD commands: The essentials

-As you can imagine, given the vast capabilities of AutoCAD, there are a lot of commands available.
+As you can imagine, given the vast capabilities of AutoCAD, there is a huge AutoCAD command list that users can use to make their work easier when using the software.
 Whether you’re sketching designs, drawing up blueprints, or producing 3D models, there will be commands available to make the job easier.
-In the interest of saving time and space, this guide includes the ones that we deem to be the most useful.
+In the interest of saving time and space, this guide provides a list of AutoCAD commands that we deem to be the most useful.
 So, let’s get started!

-Before getting into the nitty gritty of drawing and modifying commands, it’s important to get to grips with basic actions you require from most computer software.
-From pasting to spell check, here’s a selection of commonly required instructions:
+Before getting into the nitty-gritty of the commands used in drawing and modifying, it’s important to first grip the basic AutoCAD commands that you require to get started with the software.
+From pasting to spell check, here’s a selection of commonly used commands:

 |AUDIT||Check and remove errors from your work|